rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 3. Brace yourself and study the output of the report file carefully.

-4. You should have noticed again that tripwire created binary/data forms of the report files.
+4. You should have noticed again that Tripwire created binary/data forms of the report files.
 Create a text only version of the report file under roots home directory.
 Type:

     ```bash
     [root@localhost root]# twprint --print-report -r /root/tripwire_report.twr > tripwire_report.txt